-- Fear of being ostracized
+- Fear of being ostracized.

-- Misconceptions about treatment options, especially drugs
+- Misconceptions about treatment options, especially drugs.

-- The possibility of losing certain jobs
+- The possibility of losing certain jobs.

-- Concerns about labels causing problems in the future
+- Concerns about labels causing problems in the future.

-- Fear of being seen as weak
+- Fear of being seen as weak.

 How Do I Know if I Really Need Help?

-"People from all walks of life and all parts of the world suffer from mental illness.
-Mental illness does not discriminate between different groups of people."People from all walks of life and all parts of the world suffer from mental illness.
+People from all walks of life and all parts of the world suffer from mental illness.
 Mental illness does not discriminate between different groups of people.
 In spite of the stigmatization of mental illness, mental and physical illnesses are no different when you consider that the brain is simply another part of the body.
 Therefore, suffering from mental illness is no more shameful than suffering from any other ailment.
 Unfortunately, much of society still fails to grasp this fact, and people who suffer from mental illness frequently report feeling ostracized by their peers.

 The first step on the road to psychological stability is to truly understand there is nothing wrong with you as a person.
 Your mental illness does not have to define who you are unless you allow it to.
 Understanding your mental dysfunction and how to cope with it goes a long way in understanding that having an illness does not make you a bad person.

-Choosing the Right Psychological and Mental Recovery Program
+Choosing the Right Psychological Treatment Program

 Deciding to Get Help for a Psychological and Mental Disorder Recovery